Metalwork

 • Compression springs are designed to become shorter when loaded.
 Their turns are not touching in the unloaded position.

 Volute spring: the coils are not forced against each other under compression.
-This is because a compression coil spring is in form of a cone.
+This is because a compression coil spring is in the form of a cone.

-Hairspring or balance spring: this spiral spring is used in watches, galvanometers etc.
+Hairspring or balance spring: this spiral spring is used in watches, galvanometers, etc.

-Leaf spring: a flat spring used in vehicle suspensions, electrical switches, bows etc.
+Leaf spring: a flat spring used in vehicle suspensions, electrical switches, bows, etc.

-V-spring: is used in antique firearm mechanisms like wheellock, flintlock and percussion cap locks.
+V-spring: is used in antique firearm mechanisms like wheellock, flintlock, and percussion cap locks.

 Other common types are: